smh997/Fanavard6/README.md

 # Fanavard6
 Fanavard competition repository.
-This repository made by Four Team to compete in Fanavard Competition.
+This repository made by 'FOUR' Team to compete in Fanavard Competition.